puthujjana/theragatha/content/en/theragatha/sujato/chapter-one/correct/thag1.45.md

 bookHidden: true
 ---

-# 1.45 Sañjaya (3)
+# 1.45 Ramaṇīyavihāri

-See the great excellence of the wise:
+Just as an excellent throroughbred
-They’ve crossed the flood,
+Having stumbled, stands firm,
-They’ve cut off the chain,
+So I’m endowed with vision,
-And they’re freed from all suffering.
+A disciple of the Buddha.

 ## Notes